Skip to main content

 Second opinion and clavicle surgery

-A few days later, Jake and his parents met with Brendan A. Williams, MD, an attending orthopaedic surgeon and sports medicine physician.
+A few days later, Jake and his parents met with Brendan A. Williams, MD, an attending orthopedic surgeon and sports medicine physician.
 Dr. Williams reviewed Jake’s X-rays, ordered additional imaging, and encouraged the family to meet with a colleague, J. Todd Lawrence, MD, PhD, who had more experience treating high-performance adolescent athletes with shoulder and joint injuries.

 Dr. Lawrence met with the family, reviewed the teen’s X-rays and discovered Jake’s clavicle – a bone that connects the breastplate to the shoulder – was not only severely displaced; it was broken in multiple pieces and “tenting” the skin.